TjR67/Social-Media-Computing-Project/README.md

 ## Summary
 The above analysis gives clear insights into text length patterns, word usage differences, and sentiment-based expression in movie reviews.
 It provides the groundwork for feature engineering in downstream NLP tasks.

 ##  Confusion Matrices for Traditional Machine Learning Models

+The following confusion matrices represent the classification performance of various traditional machine learning models on the IMDB sentiment analysis task.

 ### Logistic Regression
 ![Confusion Matrix - Logistic Regression](images/confusion_logistic_regression.png)